Learn more and contribute to the COVID-19 FUND. DONATE NOW

 While our healthcare systems, public health practitioners, and local universities are doing everything in their power to slow the spread of coronavirus, our local nonprofits are assisting those most vulnerable during this unprecedented time.

 The COVID-19 Response Fund makes grants to organizations that have deep roots in the community and strong experience working with residents without health insurance and/or access to sick days, people with limited English language proficiency, healthcare, and low-wage workers, and communities of color, among others.

-To date, the Response Fund has raised more than $1.1million from community members and distributed $748,000 to support local nonprofits addressing urgent needs.
+To date, the Response Fund has raised more than $1.3million from over 6,000 community members and distributed $1.2million to support 51 local nonprofits addressing urgent needs.

-RECOVERY – Once our community navigates this initial outbreak and response, we will eventually turn to recovery.
-While we can’t predict exactly when that will be, we are focusing on building stability for vulnerable residents and the nonprofits that serve them beyond this crisis situation.
+Once our community navigates this initial outbreak and response, we will eventually turn to recovery.
+While we cannot predict exactly when that will be, we are focusing on building stability for vulnerable residents and the nonprofits that serve them beyond this crisis.

 The following areas of need are the focus of this fund.
 We are working with several local partners across sectors to understand how organizations are providing these important safety nets to those most vulnerable in the metro area.

 Food Support: With school closings, many school age community members are missing out on essential meals for the day.
 Additionally, low wage and/or hourly workers may further struggle to access to food.

 Healthcare: Healthcare organizations will be handling cases of the virus, while also caring for those in our most vulnerable populations.